sbarguil/Testing-framework/AutomationFramework/README.md

 We will use semantic versioning, specifically three-part version number.
 Given **MAJOR.MINOR.PATCH**, increment the:

-- **MAJOR** version when you make incompatible changes (incompatible backwards) or when so many changes are just coded,
+- **MAJOR** version when you make incompatible changes (incompatible backwards), when there are big or enough changes
 - **MINOR** version when you add functionality in a backwards-compatible manner, that is when you add a feature, and
 - **PATCH** version when you make backwards-compatible bug fixes (hotfix).